 The functions described here correspond to the requirements in the use case 6.9 "Business use case: Rapid Intervention for Outages without Redundant Topology".

-Editor's Note: A new use case is proposed separately.
-This new use case includes the requirements referred to below.

 The key issue topics described in 7.3.1.2 must be resolved for this key issue.
 In addition, the following key issues must also be addressed.

 a) How does the DSO provide the MNO with information concerning the expected time at which the DSO will be able to restore its energy services?
 [PR 6.9.3-1]